 What we do:

 The FoodArt Collection is an art gallery that specializes in representational art that depicts food and the culture around food.
 The gallery is currently located in an apartment in the Capitol Hill neighborhood of Seattle.
-We also do independent curation at venues around Seattle on occasion.

 I have been collecting art depicting food since 2014.
 This was initiated after seeing the museum exhibition Art & Appetite at the Amon Carter Museum in Fort Worth, Texas.